 The Privakey CX Auth Service must be bootstrapped and configured before it can be used.

-- Open a browser and go to the address displayed on the command line.
+- Open a browser and go to the address displayed on the command line (for the above example, http://localhost:534)

-- Use the credentials generated above to authenticate to the Admin Portal
+- Use the credentials generated above (in Generate Admin Credentials) to authenticate to the Admin Portal.

 - In the App Spaces / IDPs section, click "Create New App Space"